30 Things to Do at Disney World Resorts

 15. Walk Along Disney’s Boardwalk

 Walking along Disney’s Boardwalk is the perfect way to spend an afternoon.
-Yes, you can wander through the shops.
-You can grab a bite to eat at the restaurants too.

 16. Relax on the Beach

 Yes, you can actually relax on the beach when you visit Disney’s Polynesian Resort!
 The white sand beach is steps away from the Seven Seas Lagoon at this beach club resort.
+If you want a REAL beach, check out the 20 Best Beaches near Orlando for Families.

 17. Take a Free Tour of Disney’s Contemporary Resort

 Free tours are offered at many of the Disney World Resorts.
-A favorite resort to tour is Disney’s Contemporary Resort.

 If this is your first visit to this resort, you must take the time to find the hidden Mickeys.
 You can spot them at most of the resorts and parks.
-They can be anywhere, so keep your eyes open.

 18. Check Out the Butterfly Gardens at Disney’s Contemporary Resort

 The Butterfly Gardens at this Disney World Resort are filled with fragrant flowers that attract butterflies.
 You may also spot hummingbirds during your visit.
+Stopping at these gardens is one of the best things to do at Disney World Resorts that doesn’t cost a thing.

 19. Take a Monorail Tour

-Exploring Disney World, and all the resorts, is much easier when you take a Monorail Tour.
+Exploring Disney World and all the resorts is much easier when you take a Monorail Tour.
 There are two monorail lines.

 20. Take a Disney Skyliner Tour